nickbild/gemini/README.md

 # Project Gemini

 Project Gemini demonstrates a method to create a functionally identical copy of software using deep learning.
+The software to be copied is not needed; only prior input/output data is required.

 The copy operates exactly like the original software, but uses none of the original source code or proprietary algorithms.
 It is de novo self-programmed software.